Have you got an unprofessional property manager handling your investment property? Here’s how to find out, and what you can do about it.

 It’s been a week since you called your property manager — still no response.
 The rent hasn’t hit your account, and you suspect they’ve been skipping property inspections.
 Hardly a welcome development!

 If you’ve had these kinds of problems with your property – you’re not alone.
-Not all property managers are created equal, and it’s important to know whether you’re getting what you pay for with your agent, to keep your investment in the best hands.
+Not all agencies that manage Perth investment properties are created equal, and it’s important to know whether you’re getting what you pay for with your agent, to keep your investment in the best hands.

 What are a property manager’s responsibilities?

 So, what exactly should your property manager be doing for you and your property?

 This depends on what was agreed to in the written Exclusive Management Authority.